aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 .. figure:: images/image2-cloud-app-db.png
    :align: center

-   Accessing the application database in the AIMMS Cloud Platform
+   Accessing the application database in the AIMMS Cloud

-All traffic takes place via a VPN tunnel that is initiated from the on-premise environment, so there is no need to permit incoming connections with associated security risks.
+All traffic takes place via a VPN tunnel that is initiated from the AIMMS PRO On-Premise environment, so there is no need to permit incoming connections with associated security risks.
 This VPN (Virtual Private Network) tunnel offers high information security because it creates a virtual private connection by encapsulating and encrypting all data